 How Can Nutrition Help Fix My C-Section Pooch?

 What you eat plays a big role in your body’s ability to heal.
-There are certain foods that will help your recovery greatly and others that will hinder it.
+There are certain foods that will help your recovery greatly and others that will get in your way.

-Drink LOTS of water.
-Staying hydrated is really important for healing.
-Water, herbal teas and water-rich foods are a must.
+Remember to drink LOTS of water because staying hydrated is an essential factor for healing.
+Water, herbal teas, and water-rich foods are a must.

-Alcohol, sugary drinks, and processed sugary foods will hinder your recovery.
-They are generally inflammatory and don’t hold a lot of nutritional value or benefit, so pick your treats carefully!
+Ensure to avoid Alcohol, sugary drinks, and processed sugary foods since they can hinder your recovery.
+They are generally inflammatory and don’t hold a lot of nutritional value or benefit.
+Pick your treats carefully!